Temporary Event Notice

 Left it too late?

-You can still submit a late TEN up to five (5) working days before the event.
+You can still submit a late TEN up to five (5) clear working days before the event, not including the day of submission or the day of the event.
 Please ensure you read the information on making late notices before submitting your late TEN.

 Late temporary event notices can be submitted and they must give 5 clear working days before the event date.

-The number of late notices that can be given in any one calendar year, is limited to 10 for personal licence holders and 2 for non-personal licence holders.
+There is a limit of 10 late notices for personal licence holders and two late notices for non-personal licence holders per calendar year.
 These count towards the total number of temporary event notices.

-If there is an objection from either the police or environmental protection the event will not go ahead and a counter notice will be issued.
+If either the police or environmental protection object to an event then it will not go ahead and a counter notice will be issued.

 Two copies of the completed form need to be sent to our licensing team, together with the fee.
 One copy will be given to our environmental protection team, the other used by our licensing team.
 A further copy must be sent to the police.